 Termination of Endowed Professorship

-The University reserves the right to terminate the award if 1) the recipient’s actions are not appropriate as a representative of the University; or 2) the recipient fails to fulfill the obligations of the professorship or fails to fulfill obligations in a timely manner; or 3) the recipient suffers an incapacitating illness extending beyond one year; or 4) the recipient does not continue as a full-time faculty member at McNeese.
-The dean of the appropriate college will report cases involving possible termination to the vice president for academic affairs and enrollment management and a recommendation will be made to the President for final action.
-Any vacancy created by a termination will remain until the following year and any unused money will be allocated for faculty development supporting the objectives of the endowment.
+The University reserves the right to terminate the award if 1) the recipient’s actions are not appropriate as a representative of the University; 2) the recipient fails to fulfill the obligations of the professorship or fails to fulfill obligations in a timely manner; 3) the recipient suffers an incapacitating illness extending beyond one year; or 4) the recipient does not continue as a full-time faculty member at McNeese.
+The dean of the appropriate college will report cases involving possible termination of awards to the provost and vice president for academic affairs and enrollment management.
+Any vacancy created by an award termination will remain until the following year, and any unused money will be allocated for faculty development supporting the objectives of the endowment.

 This policy is distributed via the Academic Advisory Council, Senior Staff, and the University Policies webpage.